Protecting the health of our community remains our top priority as we continue to monitor developments related to the pandemic.

 Tacoma-Pierce County Health Department reviewed and endorsed our Dining and Conference Services safety procedures, which include eliminating self-serve food stations, providing hand sanitizer and contactless pay systems, physical distancing and barriers, gloves and masks worn by DCS staff members at all times, and more.

-Having reduced residence hall capacity by 25%, we anticipate being able to accommodate up to 1,300 students living on campus in the spring, and have reserved 44 rooms for students who may require isolation at any point during the semester.
+We have reduced residence capacity by approximately 50%.
+We anticipate having 900 students living on campus in the spring, and have reserved separate rooms for students who may require isolation at any point during the semester.
 Common spaces, rooms, and restrooms have been modified in alignment with best health practices, including use of dividers between sinks, assigned restrooms, enhanced cleaning procedures, limits on visitors, and more.
-Students who have concerns about returning their campus residences are encouraged to review the following:
+Information about retrieving items from storage has been provided to students.
+Students returning to campus are encouraged to review the following.
+For questions, please contact email@example.com.

 Spring courses will be offered in online (remote), in-person, and hybrid modes.
 The course schedule for spring semester includes detailed information for each course on the mode of instruction, and students have received this information in advance of advising.

-Registration for spring 2021 begins Nov.
-6 for graduate students and Nov.
-9 for undergraduate students.
+Registration for spring 2021 courses is now complete.
 Contact your faculty advisor, the Office of Academic Advising, or the Office of the Registrar if you have questions about spring course registration.

-Individual student financial details will be forthcoming to families as part of the normal spring 2021 student billing process.
+Individual student financial details will come to families as part of the normal spring 2021 student billing process.
+For information on billing dates, payment deadlines, and FAQs, please visit the Spring Semester Billing Details page.

 Full-time spring 2021 undergraduate tuition will be reduced to the amount charged in spring 2020 (a reduction of $1,025) with a comparable percentage reduction for graduate students.
 (This is the same reduction offered in fall 2020.)